jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.112.jpeg)

-If it were to become a connection between symbols, like implicit line assignments, it would definitely not behave the same as a line.
+If it were to become a connection between symbols, like implicit line assignments, it might definitely not behave the same as a line.

 ![](images/Input%20Output%20Parameter%20Passings.113.jpeg)